meadowsrjack-rgb/boxstat/replit.md

 This is a cross-platform mobile application for the UYP Basketball youth league, serving Parents and Players with tailored interfaces and features.
 The application aims to streamline league operations, enhance communication, and provide a comprehensive platform for managing schedules, player development, and team activities.
 It is built with a modern full-stack architecture using React/TypeScript frontend, Express.js backend, and a PostgreSQL database.

 ## Recent Changes
-### Coach Team Creation (October 9, 2025)
+### Coach Team Management Update (October 9, 2025)
-- **Team creation button**: Added "Add Team" button in coach dashboard Teams tab allowing coaches to create new teams directly from the interface.
+- **Removed team creation**: Coaches can no longer create new teams.
+Teams are pre-populated in the database and managed by administrators.
-- **Team creation dialog**: Implemented form dialog with fields for team name (required), age group (required), and division (optional).
+- **Join Team feature**: Coaches now join existing teams from a comprehensive list in the Teams tab.
+The "Join a Team" section displays all available teams that the coach hasn't joined yet.
-- **Backend endpoint**: Created POST /api/teams endpoint that validates coach permissions, creates team record, and automatically assigns the creating coach to the new team.
+- **Backend endpoint**: POST /api/coaches/:coachId/teams/:teamId/join validates coach permissions, checks team existence, prevents duplicate joins, and adds coach to team via coach_teams junction table.
-- **Coach-team assignment**: New teams are automatically linked to the creating coach via the coach_teams junction table, ensuring immediate access to team management features.
+- **Smart filtering**: Available teams filter correctly handles ID type conversion (string to number) to prevent showing already-joined teams.
+Teams move from "Join a Team" to "Your Teams" section after successful join.

 ### Parent Dashboard & Player Following (October 9, 2025)
 - **Player profile photos**: Parent dashboard Players tab now displays profile photos next to player names using Avatar component with fallback to initials.